Skip to the main content

 • Cognition

-9. Provide Advance Care Planning (ACP) services at patient’s discretion
+9. Provide advance care planning (ACP) services at the patient’s discretion

 ACP is a discussion between you and the patient about:

-• Their advance directive preparation in case an injury or illness prevents them from making health care decisions
+• Preparing an advance directive in case an injury or illness prevents them from making their own health care decisions

-• Future care decisions they might need to make
+• Future care decisions they might need or want to make

-• How they can let others know about care preferences
+• How they can let others know about their care preferences

 • Caregiver identification

-• Advance directives explanation, which may involve completing standard forms
+• Advance directive elements, which may involve completing standard forms

-Advance directive is a general term referring to various documents like a living will, instruction directive, health care proxy, psychiatric advance directive, or health care power of attorney.
+Advance directive is a general term that refers to various documents, like a living will, instruction directive, health care proxy, psychiatric advance directive, or health care power of attorney.
 It’s a document that appoints an agent or records a person’s wishes about their medical treatment at a future time when the individual can’t communicate for themselves.
-Advance Care Planning fact sheet has more information.
+The Advance Care Planning fact sheet has more information.

 10. Review current opioid prescriptions